rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 ## Transcriptomic Analysis

-The transcriptomic analysis was separated into to distinct steps:
+The transcriptomic analysis was separated into two distinct steps:
-1. Read alignement and Transcript quantification
+1. Read Alignement and Transcript Quantification
 2. Differential Expression and Pathway Analysis

-Additionally, it is important to note that, due to the size of the dataset and limitations regarding memory/storage, three distinct subsets consisting of 5 paired CRC and healthy tissue samples were analyzed separate from one another.
+Additionally, it is important to note that, due to the size of the dataset and limitations regarding memory/storage, three distinct subsets consisting of 5 paired CRC and healthy tissue samples were analyzed separately from one another.
 The provided scripts take this into account.

-### Transcript Quantification
+### Read Alignment and Transcript Quantification

 Transcript Quantification is performed by kallisto, and consists of both a pseudoalignment and quantification step.
 A bash script has been included to automate the process of running this analysis.
 Because this analysis consisted of three subsets of data, the bash script will create a file structure to accommodate this.
 This script can be found in the **Code** directory.
 Also included are three text files containing SRA accession numbers for the samples in each subset.
 These files are required for the script to work properly.
 Thus, place **the script and SRA accession files all in the same directory** when running.